Skip to Main Content

 Ankle foot orthosis (AFO)

-AFOs help control the position and motion of the ankle and foot and support weak muscles.
+AFOs help to control the position and motion of the ankle and foot and to support weak muscles.
 They can also be used for patients with contracture, a condition in which joints become stiff or tight.

 Heel or shoe lift